Eddie Hackett: Golf Architect

-The par three fourth is fourth 170 yards from an elevated tee.
-Go for middle of the green.
-There is out of bounds on the left and cunningly placed bunker on the right.
-If uncertain use the bail out area on the right.
+The par-three fourth is fourth 170 yards from an elevated tee.
+Go for the middle of the green.
+There is out of bounds on the left and a cunningly placed bunker on the right.
+If uncertain use the bailout area on the right.

-The par four 18th the needs a good straight drive towards the distant chimneys.
+The par four 18th needs a good straight drive towards the distant chimneys.
 It is tricky into the prevailing wind.
-With a short drive it is advisable to lay up the second shot short of the dunes and try to chip close for ’up and down’.
+With a short drive, it is advisable to lay up the second shot short of the dunes and try to chip close for ’up and down’.

 Dingle Golf Club (6737 yards, Par 72)

 The club is the most westerly in Europe, located at Ballyferriter on the Dingle peninsula in County Kerry.
 This is a Gaelic area where its name is Ceann Sibéal Golf Club.